Treating costochondritis and Tietze syndrome chest wall pain. What cheap treatment options really work to reduce your rib cage chondritis?

 If you're reading this you probably already know what 'costo' is and how it differs from tietze syndrome and pericarditis (but just in case you don't, those last 3 links go directly to WebMD.com).
 And you've gone to the doctor and know that you're not having a heart attack (if not, stop reading and call right NOW!)
 What you don't know is how to naturally and inexpensively reduce your inflammation and feel better.

-I found a recent and very relevant Medicinenet.com article by Dr. William C. Shiel Jr., MD, that outlines the basics of treating 'costo'.
+I found a very relevant Medicinenet.com article by Dr. William C. Shiel Jr., MD, that outlines the basics of treating 'costo'.

 Costochondritis can be aggravated by any activity that involves stressing the structures of the front of the chest cage.
 It is generally best to minimize these activities until the inflammation of the rib and cartilage areas has subsided.